Joint IACAP/AISB Conference on Philosophy of Computing and AI (IACAP/AISB-25)

 1-3 July 2025, University of Twente, NL

-The International Association for Computing and Philosophy (IACAP) and the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB) will host a joint conference from 1-3 July, 2025 at the University of Twente, NL.
-Submissions are now closed.
-A preliminary schedule will be published soon.
+The International Association for Computing and Philosophy (IACAP) and the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB) hosted a joint conference from 1-3 July, 2025 at the University of Twente, NL.
+Submissions are closed.

 Deadline for Symposia submissions was January 15, 2025.